openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 # Overview

-This specification defines a mechanism on top of OAuth 2.0 to request and provide verifiable presentations.
-Since OpenID Connect is based on OAuth 2.0, implementations can also be build on top of OpenID Connect, e.g. Self-Issued OP v2 [@SIOPv2].
+This specification defines a mechanism on top of OAuth 2.0 to request and provide Verifiable Presentations.
+Implementations can also be build on top of OpenID Connect Core, since OpenID Connect Core is based on OAuth 2.0.
+To benefit from the subject signed ID Token feature, this specification can also be combined with the Self-Issued OP v2 specification [@SIOPv2].

-The specification supports all kinds of verifiable credentials, such as W3C Verifiable Credentials but also ISO mDL or AnonCreds.
-The examples given in the main part of the specification use W3C Verifiable Credentials, examples in other credential formats are given in  (#alternative_credential_formats).
+This specification supports any Credential format used in the Issuer-Holder-Verifier Model, including, but not limited to those defined in [@VC_DATA], [@ISO.18013-5] and [@Hyperledger.Indy] (AnonCreds).
+The examples given in the main part of this specification use W3C Verifiable Credentials, but examples in other Credential formats are given in  (#alternative_credential_formats).

-Verifiable Presentations are requested by adding a parameter `presentation_definition` to an OAuth 2.0 authorization request.
+Verifiable Presentations are requested by adding a parameter `presentation_definition` as defined by [@!DIF.PresentationExchange] to an OAuth 2.0 Authorization Request.

-This specification introduces a new token type, "VP Token", used as a generic container for verifiable presentation objects, that is returned in authorization and token responses.
+This specification introduces a new token type, "VP Token", used as a generic container for Verifiable Presentations, that is returned in Authorization and Token Responses.

-OpenID for Verifiable Presentations supports scenarios where Authorization Request is sent from the Verifier to the Wallet using redirects (same-device flow) and when it is passed an across devices (cross-device flow).
+This specification also introduces a new response mode "post" to enable sending Authorization Response containing Verifiable Presentations across devices in a cross-device flow, in addition to using redirects in a same-device flow, which is already enabled by the existing reponse modes.

-Deployments can use any pre-existing OAuth grant type and response type in conjunction with this specifications to support those scenarios in the context of different deployment architectures.
-This specification also introduces a new OAuth response mode to support cross device scenarios initiated by the verifier (see {#response_mode_post}).
+Implementations can use any pre-existing OAuth 2.0 grant type and response type in conjunction with this specifications to support those scenarios in the context of different deployment architectures.

 # Request {#vp_token_request}